-8.2.3 Private Well water source: Groundwater Supply Assessment and Reporting
+9.2.3 Private Well water source: Groundwater Supply Assessment and Reporting

-- 1) Council shall consult with the Water Resources Management Division to determine if a groundwater assessment report is to be completed and submitted by the subdivision applicant.
-This report would be submitted to the Water Resources Management Division (and copied to the Town) as part of the subdivision approval process where a subdivision is to be serviced by individual wells.
-The Groundwater Assessment Report must be prepared in accordance with the 'Groundwater Supply Assessment and Reporting Guidelines for Subdivisions Serviced by Individual Private Wells'.
-Requirements to complete a Groundwater Assessment Report shall be based upon the following criterion: - a.
-A groundwater assessment study will not be required for subdivisions less than five (5) lots, each having a minimum 2,203 m2 size, unless the area has documented drinking water quality and/or quantity problems. - b.
-A proposed subdivision from five (5) to fifteen (15) lots will require a Level I assessment, as defined in the Groundwater Supply Assessment and Reporting Guidelines. - c.
-A proposed subdivision greater than fifteen (15) lots will require a Level II assessment, as defined in the Groundwater Supply Assessment and Reporting Guidelines.
+- 1) A groundwater assessment report shall be required to be completed and submitted by the subdivision applicant to the Water Resources Management Division (and copied to the Town) as part of the subdivision approval process where a minimum sized subdivision is to be serviced by individual wells.
+The Groundwater Assessment Report must be prepared in accordance with the Groundwater Supply Assessment and Reporting Guidelines for Subdivisions Serviced by Individual Private Wells.
+Requirements to complete a Groundwater Assessment Report shall be based upon the following criterion: - 2) A groundwater assessment study will not be required for subdivisions less than five (5) lots, each having a minimum 2,203m2 (1/2 acre) size, unless the area has documented drinking water quality and/or quantity problems. - 3) A proposed subdivision from five (5) to fifteen (15) lots will require a Level I assessment, as defined in the Groundwater Supply Assessment and Reporting Guidelines. - 4) A proposed subdivision greater than fifteen (15) lots will require a Level II assessment, as defined in the Groundwater Supply Assessment and Reporting Guidelines.